-- 1. The motherboard uses only Dual Inline Memory Modules (DIMMs).
-Sockets are available for 3.3 Volt (power level) Synchronous Dynamic Random Access Memory (SDRAM). - 2.
-This motherboard does not support 66MHz SDRAM!.
-The 100/133Mhz compliant SDRAM must be used because of the strict timing issues involved under this speed.
+1. The motherboard uses only Dual Inline Memory Modules (DIMMs).
+Sockets are available for 3.3 Volt (power level) Synchronous Dynamic Random Access Memory (SDRAM).

 Installing system Memory

 Insert the DIMM module(s) as shown.
 Because the number of pins are different on each side of the breaks, the module will be fitted only in the orientation shown.
 The DIMM must be 3.3V for this motherboard.